 The Delta™ fxP PECVD is an excellent choice for deposition of dielectrics for a wide range of compound semiconductor applications.
 It offers a flexible solution that combines excellent dielectric film properties across a wide range of deposition temperatures, combined with high throughput and repeatable processing performance in high volume production

-Overview of the plasma processing technologies which SPTS offers for a variety of Compound Semiconductor applications such as RF, Power and Opto-electronic device manufacturing.Download
+Overview of the plasma processing technologies which SPTS offers for a variety of compound semiconductor applications such as RF, power and photonic device manufacturing.Download